Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 15. Avoid alcohol

 Alcohol is a beverage with high calories.
 It’s also an enemy of your metabolism.
-Whether you want to stay healthy or get fit, you should restrict your alcohol consumption.
+Whether you want to stay healthy or get fit, you should reduce your alcohol consumption.

 16. Get good quality sleep

 Improved sleep hygiene isn’t as popular a solution as exercising and dieting when the issue is weight loss.
-However, it’s an essential foundation, as getting quality sleep improves your workout performance and decreases your appetite.
+However, it’s an essential foundation, as beating insomnia and getting quality sleep improves your workout performance and decreases your appetite.

 Losing weight isn’t easy – but it’s not impossible either.
 Having a balanced diet, doing regular exercise patiently and – most importantly – having self-compassion will be your best tools on this challenging journey.